-at the pharmacy.
-This barcode may be either on the top of the prescription or the bottom.
-2 On some electronic prescriptions, a label for "Signature Exempt" may appear on the signature line.
-Even if this label is not present, this prescription will still be legal.
+- The electronic prescription has an NZePS barcode which is scanned or manually entered at the pharmacy.
+This barcode may be either on the top of the prescription or the bottom. - On some electronic prescriptions, a label for "Signature Exempt" may appear on the signature line.
+Even if this label is not present, this prescription may still be legal.

-If you are not already on NZePS or have any questions about joining, please contact the Ministry's Online Helpdesk (onlinehelpdesk@health.govt.nz) including NZePS in the subject line to ensure a timely response.
+If you are not already on NZePS or have any questions about joining, please contact the Ministry's Online Helpdesk (online Helpdesk@health.govt.nz) including NZePS in the subject line to ensure a timely response.